LEDIG STILLING VED HØGSKOLEN I INNLANDET

 How to apply

-The application and all attachments are to be submitted electronically and should include the following:
+The application and attachments must be submitted electronically and include the following:

 - Application cover letter that summarizes how the candidate’s motivation and how they meet the position requirements.

 - CV (summary of education and work experience).

 - Copies of academic certificates/transcripts.

 - List of minimum 3 references with full contact information.